Delmond/Factor-Graph-Visualizer/README.md

 ## Setup
 This script relies on the [graph-tool](https://graph-tool.skewed.de) utility.
-Please follow the installing instructions on their webpage before using this script.
+Please follow the installing instructions on their wegraphage before using this script.

 ## Usage:
 ```shell